What Disabilities Can Result From a TBI, and How Can LearningRx Help?

 Working with a speech therapist can be a big help here.
 A speech therapist can identify the specific areas that need improvement and help chart a route to recovery.

-Friends and family can help manage language and communication problem by:
+Friends and family can help manage language and communication problems by:

 Using kind words and a gentle tone of voice